integratop/gitlab-org-charts-mirror/doc/development/readiness/_index.md

 title: Contribute to Helm chart development
 ---

-## Adding new charts
+## Adding new components and charts

-If a new component is about to be added, first you should evaluate if a community or vendor chart can be used or [forked](#when-to-fork-upstream-charts).
+When you need to add new components to the GitLab chart, always start by evaluating existing community or vendor charts.
+This is the recommended approach rather than building a new chart from scratch.

 To add a new component the order of preference should be to:

 1. Reuse an existing community or vendor chart.
 1. Fork an existing community or vendor chart.
-1. Add a new GitLab owned chart.
+1. Add a new GitLab owned (sub)chart.

 ### Community or vendor charts